networklocum/frontend-take-home-task/README.md

 * 30 minutes talking with product and design
 * 90 minutes with two engineers
-  * 1 hour talking through your code (the take home challenge) and pairing together with our team to add small basic functionality to your code
+  * 1 hour talking through your code (the take home challenge) and pairing together with our team on extending your code with some small basic functionality
   * 30 minutes JavaScript technical discussion
 * 30 minutes debrief with Head of Engineering